linliu-stats/linliu-stats.github.io/_teaching/maths-stats-fall2020.md

 Course overview
 ------

 Many of the mathematical statistics courses use the classic textbook "[Statistical Inference](https://fsalamri.files.wordpress.com/2015/02/casella_berger_statistical_inference1.pdf)" by Casella and Berger.
 But I prefer the materials selected by Prof. [Larry Wasserman](http://www.stat.cmu.edu/~larry) in his course "[Intermediate Statistics](http://www.stat.cmu.edu/~larry/=stat705/)", combined with those topics covered in books [van der Vaart (2000)](#vdv-2000) and [Giné and Nickl (2016)](#gine-nickl-2016).
-I believe these materials prepare you better for doing research.
+I believe these materials better prepare you for a research career in statistics and data science.

 My goal is to cover the most important ideas and results in the classical parametric statistics in the first 2 to 3 weeks of the semester and jump directly into the more advanced topics.